 The air conditioning vents have been moved upwards, integrating it neatly into the horizontal section that runs across the entire width of the dashboard.
 Further below, the climate controls have been replaced by a new touch panel, featuring two round knobs for various adjustments – the same knob is also used as the driving mode switch.

 Other changes inside are the new steering wheel and generation two head-up display.
 The controversial rotary gear knob of old has also been replaced by a more “regular” pistol-style gear stalk.
 You can also opt for a huge panoramic sunroof, if that’s something you’d like.

 The 2020 Land Rover Discovery Sport is powered by a 2.0-litre turbocharged Ingenium petrol engine, producing 200 hp and 320 Nm of torque.
-The engine is paired to an eight-speed ZF automatic gearbox, with power transferred to both axles via the updated four-wheel drive system.
+The engine is paired to a 9-speed ZF automatic gearbox, with power transferred to both axles via the updated four-wheel drive system.